 The Dutch Influence: Foundation and Evolution

 At its core, Afrikaans is a daughter language of Dutch.
 The variety of Dutch spoken by the majority of settlers from the Netherlands was not the standardized Standaardnederlands we know today, but rather a collection of dialects.
-These dialects, primarily from Holland and Zealand, formed the base upon which Afrikaans was built.
-Over time, certain features of these dialects became more prominent in Afrikaans, while others were simplified or lost altogether.
+Consider this: these dialects, primarily from Holland and Zealand, formed the base upon which Afrikaans was built.
+Over time, certain features of these dialects became more prominent in Afrikaans, while others were simplified or lost altogether It's one of those things that adds up..

-One of the most significant differences between Afrikaans and Dutch is its simplified grammar.
+Its simplified grammar stands out as a key differences between Afrikaans and Dutch.
 Afrikaans has largely shed the complex verb conjugations and grammatical genders that characterize Dutch.
-For example, Afrikaans uses a single form of the verb in the past tense, regardless of the subject, while Dutch requires different forms for different subjects.
+So for example, Afrikaans uses a single form of the verb in the past tense, regardless of the subject, while Dutch requires different forms for different subjects.
 This simplification is often attributed to the influence of non-native speakers who simplified the language for easier communication.

 The Khoisan Influence: Echoes of the Land